Timberline Trail

-Timberline Trail is a hiking trail around Mount Hood in the U.S. state of Oregon.
+Timberline Trail is a hiking trail circling Mount Hood in the U.S. state of Oregon.
 It is mostly in wilderness but also goes near Timberline Lodge, Cloud Cap Inn (the oldest building on Mount Hood), and Mount Hood Meadows ski area.

 History

 The Timberline Trail was constructed in the 1930s by the Civilian Conservation Corps, the majority of their work taking place in the summer of 1934 at a cost of $10,000.
 Sections of the trail have changed due to damage caused by landslides and washouts since then.

 In September 1938 a group of hikers completed the entire trail (36 miles at the time) in 47 hours, making local news and increasing awareness of the trail.

 Hiking the trail

 The hike is typically completed in three to five days, but some ambitious hikers complete it in one or two days.
 The trail, Forest Service trail #600, shares 11 mi with the Pacific Crest Trail and alternates above and below the timberline.
 The trail is rerouted periodically due to washouts and to avoid sensitive high altitude and alpine meadows.
 It has a handful of informal campsites for backpackers, although camping is permitted anywhere outside the meadows and at least 200 ft from water bodies.
 There are several hazardous river and stream crossings, especially on the west side of the mountain and at the landslide-prone Eliot Branch near Cloud Cap which closed the trail there in 2007.
 The trail has several significant vertical ascents and descents totaling 9000 ft, mostly at canyon crossings.

 The trail is most easily accessible from Timberline Lodge, which has Forest Service permitted parking (which you can purchase at Timberline Lodge) for backpackers, as well as public transit access by Mt.

 Hood Express bus.
 It can also be accessed from Mt.
 Hood Meadows Ski Resort and numerous connecting trails from trailheads around the mountain.
 There are multiple popular trail variations one can add as well, including Ramona Falls and Paradise Loop Trail.